-The children have moved from dilapidated wooden huts to brand new brick classrooms this year … but something is missing … toilets!
-Currently there are no proper toilets – just one long drop and nearby bushes!
+The children moved from dilapidated wooden huts to brand new brick classrooms in 2019 … but something was missing … toilets!
+There was just one stinky long drop and nearby bushes!

-If we can raise the money before Christmas, the community can start building in January and have a proper toilet block with separate girls’ and boys’ toilets finished within two months.
-An expert local builder will work with a team of local volunteers.
+The community worked hard in February and March 2020 and the toilet block with separate girls’ and boys’ toilets is almost finished.
+An expert local builder worked with a team of local volunteers.

 Samaritan School’s vision is to rescue children from poverty and encourage and empower them to complete their education.